 Walk to Issarnuparb Road and a market specialising in Chinese religious products and lots of fresh food.
 In the evening Yaowaraj Road becomes a sea of street stalls, collectively becoming one enormous food bazaar.
-The food options range from street stalls to the finest Chinese restaurants.
+The food options range from street stalls to the most excellent Chinese restaurants.

 After dinner, you'll walk to Saphan Phut Night Market, where you'll find a vast array of clothes, shoes, bags, accessories, second-hand collections and antiques on sale.
-This is where you'll have plenty of opportunities to shop.
+It's where you'll have plenty of opportunities to shop.

-Your Chinatown and Night Market tour concludes at the Pakklong Talad ("talad" meaning market), the largest wholesale flower and vegetable market in Bangkok.
-You are going to be amazed by the number of flowers, all in different colours and shades and overflowing in the streets.
+Your Chinatown and Night Market tour concludes at the Pak Klong Talad ("talad" meaning market), the largest wholesale flower and vegetable market in Bangkok.
+You'll be amazed by the number of flowers, all in different colours and shades and overflowing in the streets.
+Pak Khlong Talat

 Bangkok Chinatown and Night Markets Small-Group Tour including Dinner

 Your guide can assist you in getting a taxi back to your hotel if needed.

 Departure Time: 3:00 pm

 Inclusions: Local guide, entrance fees, dinner and coffee.